Radford, The Harris Family, Drake and Raleigh!

 Radford-Sketch by William Payne

-Radford House in landscape from the sketch books of William Payne, Circa.
+Radford House in landscape from the sketchbooks of William Payne, Circa.
 1793

 The early history of Radford is not very well documented.
-There have been various Roman and Bronze age references and undoubtedly, because of the location of Radford, it is likely that various settlements would have existed.
+There have been various Roman and Bronze Age references and undoubtedly, because of the location of Radford, it is likely that various settlements would have existed.

 Easy access to the sea and good cultivation and grazing land would have been very attractive to early man.
-All structures in those times would have been made from timber, consequently no evidence has been found but we can surmise no doubt, like so many other instances, some unwitting landowner had his lands confiscated when the Normans arrived!
+All structures in those times would have been made from timber, consequently, no evidence has been found but we can surmise no doubt, like so many other instances, some unwitting landowner had his lands confiscated when the Normans arrived!

 Radford-Coat-of-arms